ACADLab/SA-DS/README.md

     cd chipyard/generators/gemmini/configs/
     ```

-   Here, a Python script named `autogemm.py` is used to verify the data points.
+   In this directory, a Python script named `autogemm.py` can be found which is used to verify the data points in dataset.

 3. **Replace Configuration Files**: Replace GemminiCustomConfigs.scala and GemminiDefaultConfigs.scala with the files provided in this repository.